phoenixperry/GDS-workshop/Space_use.md

 ### Training Sessions to become a member
 Access to this space is a privilege, not a right and it can be revoked if a user violates the polices laid out for the space.

 To get unsupervised access to this space and become a full member, it’s very important you attend a training session.
 Sessions run on a per term basis.
 Please attend the announced session.
-If you want to know when the next one runs, see the door of the Hatch Lab and keep an eye on your email.
+If you want to know when the next one runs, see the door of the Hatch Lreab and keep an eye on your email.
 If you need access and you’re not in one of the groups with access, you can email p.perry@gold.ac.uk to request access.
 It will only be granted on a case by case basis as our support and faculty allows.

 ### Craft Nights
 The first Thursday of every month from 6.15 until 8ish this space is open to our Goldsmiths Community.
 Computing’s resident hackers will be around hacking and sharing knowledge and everyone, including non-members, are encouraged to join and bring something awesome to work on.